zhanghongce/VMCAI-2020-AE/README.md

     bash install-tools.sh
     ```

-   When prompted for password, please enter your password to grant root permission.
+   If prompted for password, please enter your password to grant root permission.

 6. Install ILAng framework: in the terminal just used in the previous step, run